open/close all folders

 - Kick the Dog: He shoots a dog in his first scene, simply because he can.

-- Laser-Guided Karma: Twice.
-He uses Sarge and Cooper's team as bait for the werewolf so his team can catch it off guard.
+- Laser-Guided Karma: He uses Sarge and Cooper's team as bait for the werewolf so his team can catch it off guard.
 Instead, Ryan's team gets slaughtered and Sarge's team comes to his rescue.
-At the end of the film, Cooper shoots Ryan in the head after he turns into werewolf, giving Ryan an Ironic Echo from the beginning of the film.
+And then there's the Karmic Death.

 - Werewolf Infectee: Played straight.
 He's bitten by a werewolf, and doesn't bother to tell the rest of the group about it, although Cooper figures it out pretty quickly.